-The information you provide to us will be held on our computers and may be accessed by any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries from time to time (if any).
-We may also use your information to send you offers and news about our services or those of other carefully selected companies which we think may be of interest to you.
-We may contact you by post, email, telephone or fax for these purposes.
+The information you provide to us will be held securely on our systems and may be accessed by any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries from time to time (if any).
+We may also use your information to send you offers, and news about our services or those of other carefully selected companies which we think may be of interest to you.
+We may contact you by post, email, or telephone for these purposes.

-Finally, if our business enters into a joint venture with or is sold to or merged with another business entity, your information may be disclosed to our new business partners or owners.
+Finally, should our business enter into a joint venture with or be sold to or merged with another business entity.
+In that case, your information may be disclosed to our new business partners or owners.

 If you believe that any information we are holding about you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.

 The personal data we hold about you must be accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.